-Richard oversees all marketing and communications for the NOCCA Foundation, as well as programs for the public, like concerts, community workshops, and rentals of campus facilities.
-After hours, he teaches in the University of New Orleans’ master’s program in arts administration and in UNO’s Certified Performing Arts Executive program.
+After hours, Richard teaches in the University of New Orleans’ master’s program in arts administration and in UNO’s Certified Performing Arts Executive program.
 He has served on the boards of Louisiana Citizens for the Arts, Louisiana Partnership for the Arts, Louisiana Presenters Network, the Lesbian and Gay Community Center of New Orleans, and the Mayor’s Advisory Council for LGBT Issues, and he recently completed National Arts Strategies’ year-long Senior Management Institute.
 Richard previously held the positions of Managing Director for The Shakespeare Festival at Tulane, Managing Director for the new-works festival DramaRama, and Program Manager for the International Theatre Institute of the United States.

 Elliot Robinson, a native of Indianapolis, Indiana, graduated from Indiana University in 2010.
 Elliot worked in landscaping and agriculture before joining the NOCCA Foundation in 2014 as a Louisiana Delta Service Corps member.
 In his current role, Elliot oversees maintenance of the Foundation’s facilities and grounds.